 READ MORE: The 10 Best Things to Do in Winston Salem NC

 1. Macon County Fair

 Franklin NC, August 1-6

-	The Macon County Fair celebrates four decades of fun in 2022, and local farms are front and center in the festivities.
+The Macon County Fair celebrates four decades of fun, and local farms are front and center in the festivities.

 Field crop contests and animal shows are a huge part of this fair, as are pageants.